clarkwinkelmann/bugnplay-parser/README.md

 In 2014 the system changed and the projects are now hosted at `www.bugnplay.ch` (This is version `2`).
 But the worst part (for this parser) is that the information available (and most probably the information stored) is not the same:

-- In 2007 the project categories were split in 7 categories that are now joined together.
+- In 2007 the projects were split in 7 categories that are now joined together (3 categories in 2008 onwards).
 This script merges these together when reading 2007 projects
 - In 2007 there was no project `type` attribute so we can't know under which type a project would fall.
 They get a `type` value of `<null>`
 - From 2007 to 2013 the place were projects member live was not displayed online, so the `residence` attribute gets a value of `<null>`

-Minsites for V1 are fetched at `http://projects.bugnplay.ch/bugnplay/library/project.php?project=<id>` and V2 at `http://www.bugnplay.ch/pms/fr/minisite/<id>/`.
+Minisites for V1 are fetched at `http://projects.bugnplay.ch/bugnplay/library/project.php?project=<id>` and V2 at `http://www.bugnplay.ch/pms/fr/minisite/<id>/`.
-V2 minisite use a javascript-based tabs navigation so every bit of information has already been fetched.
+V2 minisites use a javascript-based tab navigation so every bit of information has already been fetched.
 V1 projects require 2 extra queries to fetch *Technologies* and *Sources* tabs.

 The main page of the minisite is used to get `url`, `description`, `type`, `category` and `members` data.